Sailajayadav/faceidentification/README.md

 ## Introduction 🌟

 This repository houses an advanced face recognition system that leverages a database of facial images to identify individuals within a given photograph.
-Crafted with the power of Python and its robust libraries like `face_recognition`, `opencv`, and `matplotlib`, this system is not only accurate but also user-friendly.
+Crafted with the power of Python and its robust libraries like `face_recognition` and `opencv`, this system is not only accurate but also user-friendly.

 ## Features 🚀